JWViking/regex-email-tutorial/gist.md

  - this regex does not contain any OR operators

 ### Character Classes
+- \d (digit), \w (word), \s (whitespace), and `\.` (special character)
+- \ means "matches a" and then watever follows.
+So, a digit, or a word, or a whitespace or a special character.
+- `\.` means there is a "." in that spot in the pattern.
+-  `d` means there is any digit there within the range of 0-9.

 ### Flags
+- /  /
+- There are no flags in this regex

 ### Grouping and Capturing

 ### Bracket Expressions